Fludroxycortide 4 micrograms per square centimetre Tape

 Pharmacotherapeutic group: Corticosteroids, potent (group III), dermatological preparations, ATC code: D07AC07

-Fludroxycortide is a fluorinated, synthetic, moderately potent, topical corticosteroid.
+Fludroxycortide is a fluorinated, synthetic, potent, topical corticosteroid.
 As with other topical steroids, the therapeutic effect is primarily the result of its anti-inflammatory, antimitotic and antisynthetic activities.

 When applied topically, particularly to large areas, when the skin is broken, or under occlusive dressings, corticosteroids may be absorbed in sufficient amounts to cause systemic effects.